tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防 IP/操作指南/业务接入/域名接入_intl_en.md

 >?
 An alternate real server is used when the real server’s forwarding fails.

 5. Click **Complete**.
 Rules that are added will display in the domain name list.
 You can check whether they access via the domain names successfully.
+>?
->?When the access fails due to certification configuration errors, you will get a prompt "Failed to obtain the certificate.
+>- When the access fails due to certification configuration errors, you will get a prompt "Failed to obtain the certificate.
 Please go to [SSL Certificate Management](https://console.cloud.tencent.com/ssl) to view details".
+>- To avoid seconds of interruptions, update the certificate for connected domain names during off-peak periods.

 ![](https://qcloudimg.tencent-cloud.cn/raw/21a3776933d55e8f70cab930046edacf.png)